Common Media Client Data

 You need to add the behavior to the same rule tree where you configured other settings for CMCD support:

-- The same rule.
-Its match criterium needs to be met in a request to apply all of the CMCD-specific settings you defined.
+The same rule.
+Its match criterion needs to be met in a request to apply all of the CMCD-specific settings you defined.

-- A child rule.
+A child rule.
 The parent-level rule contains settings to apply CMCD support via headers or query strings.
-The child rule can be set to have its own unique match criterium so that only those requests apply segment prefetching.
+The child rule can be set to have its own unique match criterion so that only those requests apply segment prefetching.

 Add CMCD log data support